JornLotsch/detectXOR/README.md

-# detectXOR: XOR Pattern Detection and Visualization in R
+# detectXOR: XOR pattern detection and visualization in R

-Detect non-linear XOR relationships in classification data with statistical confidence and visualizations.
+Provides tools for detecting XOR-like patterns in variable pairs.
+Includes visualizations for pattern exploration.

 ## Overview